Shounak-Ghosh/Adversarial_Examples_Results_Reproduction/README.md

   - cloud_eval_diff.py, myattacks_diff.py, myattacks_tf_diff.py: For dsmooth metric

-Copy the YY files named below (from this repository), these are associated with Type II attack (explained in the next section):
-  - LDM_Attack.py, LDM_EOT.py, LDM_EOT_tf.py

-  - LDM_UniversalEval.py

-In addition, create a folder named 'cloud model' in the working folder and create folders named 'l2_eval', 'smooth_eval' and 'l2smooth_0_01_eval' to store the perturbations for L2, dsmooth and dsmooth l2 metrics respectively.
+Now, create a folder named 'cloud model' in the working folder and create folders named 'l2_eval', 'smooth_eval' and 'l2smooth_0_01_eval' to store the perturbations for L2, dsmooth and dsmooth l2 metrics respectively.
+I did not decide these folder names, the original implementation has this.

-### Explaining the Attacks
+### Step 3: Explaining the Attacks

 The adversary aims to engineer ECGs so that the classification system is mislead to give the diagnosis that he/she desires.
 Meanwhile, data perturbations should be sufficiently subtle that they are either imperceptible to humans or it perceptible seems natural and not representative of an attack.
 There are two types of attacks, Type I and Type II, each with its own threat model: